hebertcisco/instantclient_oracledb/README.md

   </a>
 </p>

-> Install InstantClient installer to OracleDB in debian based systems
+> Install InstantClient to OracleDB in debian based systems

 ## Install via curl